Advocating For You In All MSPB Matters

-At Passman & Kaplan, P.C., Attorneys at Law, we represent federal government employees across the country and worldwide in a wide range of employment law matters.
-Since 1990, we have helped our clients obtain the job benefits they rightfully deserve.
+We represent federal government employees across the country and worldwide in a wide range of employment law matters.
+Since 1990, the attorneys at Passman & Kaplan, P.C. have helped our clients obtain the job benefits they rightfully deserve.
 Our attorneys also protect federal employees from improper actions threatening advancement opportunities or their careers.

 Many of the cases we handle involve the U.S. Merit Systems Protection Board (MSPB).
 The MSPB is a federal agency that has jurisdiction over certain kinds of cases, such as: